TrackerLounge/LittleWing/README.md

 </tbody>
 </table>

 I used fairly heavy duty gate latches with a dead bolt.
 I knew these would be required to take kicking and jaring forces as I performed the Wing Chun form.
-In my apartment I had used a green rubberized bathroom rug as padding to protect the door from scratches and dings.
-I used some of this carpet on the ends of the horizontal 2x4s to protect the doorjam a bit, provide a tighter fit, and prevent rattling.
+In my apartment I used a green rubberized bathroom rug as padding to protect the door from scratches and dings.
+At my new place, I used some of this carpet on the ends of the horizontal 2x4s to protect the doorjam a bit, provide a tighter fit, and prevent rattling.

 <table>
 <thead>